carlosgub/JetCoMovie-App-/README.md

 ## V4 ![](https://geps.dev/progress/100)
 - [X] Create text styles and dimens for the views and do some refactor.
-- [X] Add light/dark theme, for this change the theme in your device settings
+- [X] Add light/dark theme (change the theme in your device settings)

 ## V5 ![](https://geps.dev/progress/0)
 - [ ] Add support to different Screens.